-- 3) 810-Hour Program: CTI offers one 810 clock hour program. - Medical Assistant (58 quarter credits): The Medical Assistant program is primarily conducted in an instructor-led setting or hybrid setting and includes lab sessions in which students apply the theories and principles learned during lectures in order to acquire the proficiency and dexterity that is required in the occupation.
+- 4) 900-Hour Programs: CTI offers two additional comprehensive (long-term) training programs: - Medical Office Professional (45 quarter credits): The Medical Office Professional program is delivered in 20 modules.
+Modules consist of 45 clock hours and 2.25 quarter credits.
+Morning, afternoon and evening students are scheduled to complete a module every two or three weeks.
+Students can complete training in 40 or 60 weeks, depending on their schedule. - VESL I (45 quarter credits): The VESL I program is vocational and modules consist of 150 clock hours and 7.5 quarter credits.
+Morning and afternoon students are scheduled to complete a module every six weeks, while evening students are scheduled to complete a module every ten weeks.
+Students can complete training in 36 weeks attending the day session (25 hours per week), 50 weeks attending the evening session (18 hours per week), and 60 weeks attending weekends (15 hours per week). - Medical Assistant (62 quarter credits): The Medical Assistant program is primarily conducted in an instructor-led setting or hybrid setting and includes lab sessions in which students apply the theories and principles learned during lectures in order to acquire the proficiency and dexterity that is required in the occupation.
 Modules in the Medical Assistant program consist of 90 clock hours and are delivered in 9 modules.
 Morning and afternoon students are scheduled to complete a module every four weeks, while evening students are scheduled to complete a module every six weeks.